-There is currently a discourse around the importance of outdoor education in early learning and concerns amongst the academic and professional communities that young children’s current provision can be impoverished and inadequate if it does not enable children to appreciate and understand outdoor and natural environments (Gustavsson and Pramling, 2014; Klaarand Ohman, 2014; Watts, 2013; Tovey, 2007).
+There is currently a discourse around the importance of outdoor education in early learning.
+This project seeks to engage with academic and professional concerns that young children’s current provision can be impoverished and inadequate if it does foster childhood appreciation of outdoor and natural environments.*

-Through this project, (full title: Exploring forest and outdoor experiences in different cultural contexts: towards a shared understanding), we aim to gain a deeper awareness of the different elements which are foregrounded, and to identify the ways in which different cultural perspectives may impact upon the interpretation and understanding of the benefits of forest and outdoor experiences.
+Through this project, we aim to identify the different ways in which cultural perspectives impact upon the interpretation and understanding of the benefits of forest and outdoor experiences.

 To identify cultural factors that might impact upon an understanding of the benefits of ‘forest’ and outdoor practice and provision.